Making Concurrency Functional

 \section{From strategies to functions}

-We recover familiar notions on games from those based on event structures.
-A game is {\em tree-like} when any two events are either inconsistent or causally dependent .
-When race-free, at any finite configuration, the next moves, if there are any, are either purely those of Player, or purely those of Opponent; so positions either belong to Player or Opponent.
-Then, at each Player position a deterministic strategy either chooses a unique move or to stay put.
+We recover familiar notions of games from those based on event structures.
+A game is {\em tree-like} when any two events are either inconsistent or causally dependent.
+When such a game is race-free, at any finite configuration, the next possible moves, if there are any, belong purely to Player, or purely to Opponent.
+Then, at each position where Player may move, a deterministic strategy either chooses a unique move or to stay put.
 In contrast to many presentations of games, in a concurrent strategy Player isn't forced to make a move, though that can be encouraged through suitable winning conditions.
 A counterstrategy, as a strategy in the dual game, picks moves for Opponent at their configurations.
 The interaction $\tau\sncirc\sig$ of a deterministic strategy $\sig$ with a deterministic counterstrategy $\tau$ determines a finite or infinite branch in the tree of configurations, which in the presence of winning conditions will be a win for one of the players.

 On tree-like games we recover familiar notions.
 More surprising is that by exploiting the richer structure of concurrent games we can recover other familiar paradigms, not traditionally tied to games, or if so only somewhat informally.
 We start by rediscovering Berry's stable domain theory, of which Jean-Yves Girard's qualitative domains and coherence spaces are special cases.
 The other examples, from dataflow, logic and functional programming, concern ways of handling interaction within a functional approach.
 We shall restrict to race-free games, so guaranteeing that deterministic strategies have an identity w.r.t.~composition, given by copycat.